Postpartum Depression After Infertility Madison WI | PPD After IVF Counseling | Dancing Bee

 Urgent Warning Signs

-โ€ข Thoughts of harming yourself or your baby
+Thoughts of harming yourself or your baby

-โ€ข Hearing or seeing things that aren't there
+Hearing or seeing things that others do not

-โ€ข Feeling like you or your baby would be better off dead
+Feeling as though you or your baby would be better off dead

-โ€ข Inability to sleep for days even when exhausted
+Being unable to sleep for several days despite feeling exhausted

 National Crisis Line: 988 | Postpartum Support International: 1-800-944-4773

-Who Benefits from This Support
+Who Benefits From This Support

-You're having intrusive thoughts that terrify you
+You're having intrusive, distressing thoughts that leave you feeling frightened or overwhelmed

 Questions About PPD After Infertility